The Wartime Memories Project - Royal Ordnance Factory, Swynnerton

 Seven hostels, built near to the factory for the workforce, but the numbers employed were so large that many people were recruited from the towns around Stoke on Trent and special trains brought them to a newly build station at the factory for on a three shift system (07.00 - 15.00, 15.00 - 22.00 and 22.00 - 07.00).

 The hostels were names after naval officers, Duncan Hall, Raleigh Hall, Drake Hall, Beatty Hall, Howard Hall, Frobisher Hall and Nelson Hall.
-Duncan, Frobisher and Nelson Hall's were demolioshed after the war, but the others still remain.
+Duncan, Frobisher and Nelson Halls were demolished sometime after 1953, but the others still remain.

 Production was reduced at the end of the war but the factory remained open until 1958.
 The site is now owned by the Army.